Food marketing toward children: History of food marketing

 Food marketing is thought to have three historical phases including the fragmentation phase taking place before 1870–1880, the unification phase from 1880 to 1950, and the segmentation phase including 1950 and later.
 Each phase can be distinguished by their profit margin ratio, the volume of food sold and the general characteristics of the era.

-The Fragmentation Phase resulted in a high margin with low volume due to divided geographic locations across the United States with little opportunity for mass distribution.
+The fragmentation phase resulted in a high margin with low volume due to divided geographic locations across the United States with little opportunity for mass distribution.
 Most distribution was subsequently locally based.

-The Unification Phase resulted in low margins and high volume and was the time that companies including Heinz, Quaker Oats, and Coca-Cola were founded and distributed across the nation.
+The unification phase resulted in low margins and high volume and was the time that companies including Heinz, Quaker Oats, and Coca-Cola were founded and distributed across the nation.
 Improvements in transportation allowed for national distribution through the use of railroads.

-The Segmentation Phase, the most current phase that is also the most profitable, also operates on a low margin with high volume.
+The segmentation phase, the current phase, is also the most profitable.
+It also operates on a low margin with high volume.

 With the advent of radio and television advertisements were able to have a farther, national reach.
 This allowed for food products and marketing to appeal to different demographics that were once not accessible.
-The Segmentation Phase also encapsulates the post-war era which had a large effect on food marketing.
-Along with this time came the supermarket boom in the 1960s, growth in fast food, and the food wholesale market being dominated by large companies.
+The segmentation phase also encapsulates the post-war era which had a large effect on food marketing.
+Along with this came the supermarket boom in the 1960s, growth in fast food, and the food wholesale market being dominated by large companies.